CELMA-project/bout_runners/docs/source/examples/run_graph.rst

 We start by building the ``basic_bout_run_setup`` as we did in :ref:`Making the basic BoutRunSetup<basicBoutRunSetup>`.
 Then, we add two post-processors: One post-processors which makes a plot, and another which expands the dimension.
+Note that copying of restart files is handled through function nodes.
+As we will have runs depending on the restart files in the following node we must specify ``copy_restart_files=True``

 .. code:: python